Lan-lab/COMSE/README.md

 **Abstract**

-COMSE is an unsupervised feature selection framework using community detection to capture informative genes from scRNA-seq data.
+COMSE[1] is an unsupervised feature selection framework using community detection to capture informative genes from scRNA-seq data.
 COMSE identified homogenous cell substates with high resolution, as demonstrated by distinguishing different cell cycle stages.
 Evaluations based on real and simulated scRNA-seq datasets showed COMSE outperformed methods even with high dropout rates in cell clustering assignment.
 We also demonstrate that by identifying communities of genes associated with batch effects, COMSE parses signals reflecting biological difference from noise arising due to differences in sequencing protocols, thereby enabling integrated analysis of scRNA-seq datasets generated differently.

 **Package**
 * R:  igraph, Rdimtools